Jem Bendell: Societal impacts

 In the light of the seriousness of the situation, Professor Bendell calls for "a commitment to working together to do what's helpful during the disruption and collapse of societies," and to adopt "an ethos of being engaged, open-hearted, and open-minded about how to be and how to respond."

 The paper thus achieved popularity.
 By 2023 it had been downloaded more than a million times.
 It influenced the founding members of Extinction Rebellion, and it provided the nucleus for online communities with thousands of members.
 The Deep Adaptation Forum was launched in 2019, "to connect and support people who, in the face of 'inevitable' societal collapse, want to explore how they can 'reduce suffering, while saving more of society and the natural world'."

+Breaking together

 A 526-page book by Bendell was published in 2023 by the Schumacher Institute.
 It carries forward and elaborates his personal vision of deep adaptation, utilizing new and traditional scholarship in the field of collapsology, as distinguished from the prevailing worldview of progressivism.
 Titled Breaking Together: A Freedom-Loving Response to Collapse, he clarifies that he now sees societal collapse not only as "inevitable" but as a process "already underway," especially in less privileged parts of the world.
 "Doomster" is the label he accepts for himself, while also pointing favorably to colleagues who call their perspective "post-doom."
+By 2025, the book had been translated into French, Spanish, and Portuguese editions.

+An April 2026 article published in the magazine Grist explores the ongoing impact of Bendell's 2018 Deep Adaptation paper and his 2023 book.
+There, Maya Frost (founder of "Collapse Forward") portrays him as "the modern-day forefather of collapse understanding and awareness."
+Reflecting on the changes since both his viral paper and book, the Grist journalist wrote, "It's no longer taboo to talk about the breakdown of society.
+But most people resist truly letting the idea in, and letting it change them the way it changed Bendell."